 - Merry and Bright Main Street shopping throughout the Lehigh Valley region.

-- Experience Bethlehem’s Christmas City Village.
+- Experience Bethlehem’s Christmas City Village (closed Thanksgiving Day) all weekend long.
 Visit charming, holiday-themed wooden huts that are filled with unique holiday gift ideas.
 Christmas City Village is nestled in the beautiful Moravian Historic District.
 Stroll festively decorated Downtown and visit charming retail shops, gourmet restaurants, and historic Moravian museums.

 - The Lehigh Valley Mall will be closed for Thanksgiving Day but holiday shopping deals have already started.
 The mall will resume with its special holiday hours for Black Friday, starting at 6 a.m.
 View the Lehigh Valley Mall Holiday shopping hours.